weareci/coach_interactive/README.md

 ##Overview

-This repository will act as a course guide/masterplan for Coach Interactive.
+This repository will act as a course guide for Coach Interactive.
 Here you'll find:

 + A course outline listing days and topics